LilNewday/README-Generator/README Generator.md

   ## Usage

-  run node index.js and the rest is history
+  Run it with node index.js and watch the magic

   ## License